Donate Now

 Brain Omega-3

-Omega-3 fatty acids are essential for maintaining normal brain function, but the extent to which the Omega-3s we consume actually reach and benefit the brain remains uncertain.
-Research, particularly in animal models, has shown that certain genes, such as the APOEℇ4 gene, may play a role in regulating how effectively Omega-3s are delivered to the brain.
+Omega-3 fatty acids are essential for maintaining normal brain function, but the extent to which the Omega-3s we consume reach and benefit the brain remains uncertain.
+Research in animal models has shown that specific genes, such as the APOEƐ4 gene, may regulate how effectively Omega-3s are delivered to the brain.
+The Omega-3 Brain Study was designed to investigate this process more closely by measuring Omega-3 levels in the brain by analyzing participants' cerebrospinal fluid and blood samples.

 Enroll Here